 In 2016, we were the subjects of a documentary film called The Bodhi Wave.
 Toronto filmmaker Jazeen Hollings spent three months at Bodhi Surf + Yoga, looking for answers to the following questions: How is a small surf and yoga camp located on the Pacific coast of Costa Rica inspiring its guests to fall more deeply in love with the greatest to the source of human life — nature?
 How is that love translating to behavior changes once guests go back home?
 How is a vacation experience inspiring guests to awaken their own purpose?
 Now, four years later, the documentary is finally finished and we are so excited for you to see it.
 This film goes beyond just being about Bodhi Surf + Yoga.
 It tells a story of a group of people who use their respective and collective passions to change the world; of doing business responsibly; of endless learning and a desire for constant improvement.
-And this August 28th, you can see it!
+And when you sign up for the Bodhi Online Membership, you have unlimited access to watch it!

 Watch The Bodhi Wave documentary